Best Cash App Alternatives 2026: Features & Fees

 Zelle

 Zelle works directly through your bank's mobile app, moving money between bank accounts using just a phone number or email.
 Transfers arrive in minutes with no middleman holding your funds.
-Since 2024, there's no standalone Zelle app.
-The service works with over 2,000 financial institutions, making it widely accessible for US banking customers.
+Zelle discontinued its standalone app in April 2025, so you now access it through your bank.
+The service works with more than 2,300 financial institutions, making it widely accessible for US banking customers.

 Key Features: